 Service Type Service

 Statutory Service Habilitation

 Statutory Service Respite

-Statutory Service Transition Support Services
+Statutory Service Wraparound Services

+Other Service Child and Youth Mentorship

 Other Service Community Connector

 Other Service Hippotherapy

-Other Service Intensive Support Services

 Other Service Massage Therapy

-Service Type Service Other Service Movement Therapy
+Other Service Movement Therapy

-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: tion are readily available to CMS upon request through
+State laws, regulations and policies referenced in the sp ecification are readily available to CMS upon request through

+the Medicaid agency or the operating agency (if applications) ıble).

+Service Type:

 Statutory Service

 Service:

 Habilitation

 Alternate Service Title (if any):

 HCBS Taxonomy:

 Category 1: Sub-Category 1:

 02 Round-the-Clock Services 02011 group living, residential habilitation

 Category 2: Sub-Category 2:

 02 Round-the-Clock Services 02031 in-home residential habilitation

 Category 3: Sub-Category 3:

-Service Definition (Scope):

 Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new v vaiver that replaces an existing waiver.
+Select one:

+G

+Service is included in approved waiver.
+The nere is no change in service specifications.

+Caprice is included in approved weigen Th no comico angoificationa have been modified